julianmendez/cel/docs/README.md

 CEL's sources are open and can be downloaded from its [repository](https://github.com/julianmendez/cel) (formerly at [Google Code](https://code.google.com/p/cel/)).

 The **CEL plug-in** allows using CEL as a [Protégé](https://protege.stanford.edu/) plug-in, using the [OWL API](https://owlcs.github.io/owlapi/).
-This is a jar (a Java library) that can be downloaded from [here](https://lat.inf.tu-dresden.de/systems/cel/downloads/de.tudresden.inf.lat.cel.jar) or from the source code site.
+This is a jar (a Java library) that can be downloaded from [the download site](https://sourceforge.net/projects/latitude/files/cel/).
 The installation is just copying the jar into the plugins directory.
 The **current releases** contain a version of CEL compiled for Linux (32-bit), and therefore they **run only on Linux systems**.
 It was compiled with [Allegro Common Lisp](https://franz.com/products/allegro-common-lisp/), and the sources can be compiled for other platforms.

 ## Using CEL

-The CEL [manual](https://cel.googlecode.com/files/cel-manual.pdf) details how to use the interactive interface.
-Here are a few example ontologies, [med.tbox](https://lat.inf.tu-dresden.de/systems/cel/med.tbox) and [forest.tbox](https://lat.inf.tu-dresden.de/systems/cel/forest.tbox), to help get an idea of what can be expressed in CEL.
-More toy ontologies can be found on the [repository](https://lat.inf.tu-dresden.de/~meng/toyont.html) page.
+The CEL [manual](https://sourceforge.net/projects/latitude/files/cel/cel/cel-manual.pdf) details how to use the interactive interface.
+Here are a few example ontologies, [med.tbox](https://sourceforge.net/projects/latitude/files/cel/ontologies/med.tbox) and [forest.tbox](https://sourceforge.net/projects/latitude/files/cel/ontologies/forest.tbox), to help get an idea of what can be expressed in CEL.
+More toy ontologies can be found on the [repository](https://julianmendez.github.io/cel/toyont.html) page.
 CEL can work as a backend reasoner for a graphical ontology editor, such as Protégé.
 The following are the possible command line options and a couple of examples:

 ```
 Usage: cel [options]